matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

 .. code:: javascript

     {
+        room: {
+            state: {
+                // NB: These keys are referred to as a 'Definition' in the implementation.
                 // selectors: (bluntly selecting on the unencrypted fields)
                 types: [ "m.*", "net.arasphere.*" ],    // default: all
                 // N.B. types can be used to filter out presence and server-generated events (e.g. m.profile), but see *_user_data below
                 not_types: [ "m.presence" ],            // default: none
                 rooms: [ "!83wy7whi:matrix.org" ],      // default: all (may be aliases or IDs. wildcards supported)
                 not_rooms: [],
                 senders: [ "@matthew:matrix.org" ],  // default: all (e.g. for narrowing down presence, and stalker mode. wildcards supported)
-        not_senders: [],
+                not_senders: []
+            },
+            events: {
+                [... same as state ...]
+            },
+            ephemeral: {
+                [... same as state ...]
+            }
+        },

-        public_user_data: true,  // include events describing public user data (as we might not know their types) - default: true
+        public_user_data: { // include events describing public user data (as we might not know their types) [... same as room.state ...]
+        },
-        private_user_data: true, // include events describing private user data (as we might not know their types) - default: true
+        private_user_data: { // include events describing private user data (as we might not know their types) [... same as room.state ...]
+        },
+        server_data: { // include events describing server-generated events not linked to a room.
+            [... same as room.state ...]
+        },
         // XXX: How do these interact with specific type/non_type selectors prioritywise?

         // parameters